 This year, the Grande Chaufferie houses the majestic Palace of the Mongol Emperor Kublai Khan who reigned over China.
-Walk in the footsteps of Marco Polo, the first European that visited this palace for more than 700 years.
+Walk in the footsteps of Marco Polo who was the most famous European to visit this palace over 700 years ago.
 Marco Polo describes this city in detail in his work “the Book of the marvels” where we can learn that he was the ambassador of the Mongol emperor for about twenty years.
 A legendary city between myth and reality…

 Mongolian customs and Chinese cultures invite themselves to the Wesserling Park.
 The Emperor’s palace recreated in the Grande Chaufferie offers you an exceptional journey to the heart of distant eastern lands.

 ► The glass pavilion and the Mongolian plains

 The city of Shangdu rose in the heart of the wide plains of present-day Inner Mongolia.
 You will not only enjoy the photographs of Mongolian plains, such as the photo taken in Bogd Khan Uul National Park by Eléa Boënnec, but also discover there a yurt with its traditional furniture.